SuperRockyCat/launchdarkly-react-example/README.md

 `stringflag`: A string type feature flag

-`jsonflag`: A JSON type feature flag, must contain a `firstName` and `lastName` property.
+`jsonflag`: A JSON type feature flag, must contain a JSON object with a `firstName` and `lastName` property.
 Here's an example:
 ![jsonflag](https://raw.githubusercontent.com/SuperRockyCat/launchdarkly-react-example/master/screenshots/jsonflag.png)

 Make sure to check the option to make your feature available to SDKs using Client-side ID: